akashbaj03/RsgridSolution/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-Welcome to the RGrid Machine Learning Challenge!
+Welcome to the RGrid Machine Learning Solution!

 ## The Preprocessor

-The solution has a text pre-processor which cleans and extracts relevant information form the description column.
+The solution has a text pre-processor which cleans and extracts relevant information from the description column.

 It has the following functions -